 To get the best translation quality and to ensure that your translated content sounds native to your local audience, we would recommend being as precise as possible with the selection of your locales.

-Parent & Child Locales
+Primary & Secondary Locales

 Content can be translated into two or more locales that belong to the same family of languages.
 For example, your content can be translated into both French (France) and French (Canada).
 There is often a hierarchy between these different locales that belong to the same family of languages.